 That quote from 1901 was probably true when John Muir said it but it certainly seems accurate now.

 Vermont is a sparsely populated state full of forests, mountains, charming towns, and friendly people.
 The state is especially beautiful in mid-October when fall foliage is in full display.
-Vermont plays the perfect host to this Hiking Adventure.
+Vermont truly is the most spectacular for hiking in the entire east coast.

 We have selected two fantastic small towns for our overnights.
 Stowe is Vermont’s leading mountain resort, famous for its winter skiing and its summer hiking.
 It also has a ton of restaurants, several breweries, and many small shops.
 Middlebury is Vermont’s most famous college town, host to Middlebury College, and thus has a restaurant and nightlife scene that supports students and professors alike.